Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 > You cannot use the `.continue` statement outside of a loop construct.
 If you do so, the compiler
 > raises an error.

+## Macros

+* Macro names serve as the start label for the macro, too.

 ## Directives